TemApex/payday2-vtc/README.md

 - The interaction for taking the parts out of the coffers are probably unchanged.
 - Lots of multiplayer strings (or strings more common in multiplayer) are currently unchanged.
 - Lots of "You require X item" strings are unchanged.
+- The secret is missing interactions for picking up the bag of Mayan gold, taking Mayan gold, and placing Mayan gold.

 **Unfixable Issues:**
 - Dentist's loot in Golden Grin is unchanged.